giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 tapered_pole_lookup.yaml
 ```

-is a text input file written in YAML format.

-It is not a structural-analysis result.
-It is the generated CSF model that will be read by later CSF operations.
+is the generated CSF input model.

-The file contains the information needed to describe the tapered pole as a longitudinal member field:
+It describes the tapered pole as a longitudinal member field built from:

-* the base section of the pole;
-* the top section of the pole;
+* two end sections;
-* the polygonal concrete regions at each end section;
+* named concrete regions;
-* the polygonal prestressing components at each end section;
+* named prestressing components;
+* polygon vertices for each region and component;
-* the base weights assigned to those regions and components;
+* base weights assigned by the generator;
-* the lookup-law assignments used to vary the effective contribution along the pole.
+* lookup-law assignments that define how the effective contribution varies along the pole.

 The two end sections are identified as: